ck2germany/800pics/README.md

 ### Features

 - Single page web application.
-- Built with Ruby on Rails for the backend, a postgreSQL database, utilizing jbuilder to send up information
+- Built with Ruby on Rails for the backend, a postgreSQL database, and sending up data using jbuilder to send data back from ajax requests
 - The frontend features a React-Redux implementation
 - Basic User Authentication